WorldFishCenter/peskas.timor.data.pipeline/README.md

 ![](man/figures/pipeline.png)

+The figure above illustrate the jobs that are part of the pipeline workflow.
+Note that not all of them are implemented yet.

 Generally, artifacts produced by each job are stored in a cloud storage container and retrieved from the cloud storage by the next job in the pipeline.
 When storing a job’s artifacts are versioned using the